-Contracts for employment: Know Your Rights as an Employee
+Contracts for Employment: Know Your Rights as an Employee in 2020

 All contracts for employment introduces the corresponding rights and responsibilities between an employer and an employee.
 There are many different types of employment contracts, so it is important to ensure you sign the correct terms before being bound by them before accepting new opportunities in 2020.

 As an employee in the UK, you are entitled to a written contract, stating your main employment terms within two months of starting work, no matter on the amount of contracted hours you have agreed to work per week.
 This article will discuss the types of employment contracts in the UK; however this can be applicable to most common law jurisdictions.